P374R/DeadDrift/README.md

 # DeadDrift

-**DeadDrift** is a high-octane, action-packed arcade racing game built using the **Godot Engine**.
+**DeadDrift** is a high-octane, action-packed arcade racing game built using the **Unity Engine**.
 Master the art of drifting, hit high speeds, and dominate the tracks.

 This is a **100% Solo Project** – designed, coded, and developed entirely by me.

 ## Game Features
-- **Godot Physics & Control:** Smooth, responsive arcade racing and physics built directly within Godot.
+- **Unity Physics & Control:** Smooth, responsive arcade racing and physics built directly within Unity.
 - **Intense Drifting Mechanics:** Rewarding gameplay mechanics that challenge your cornering and drift timing.
 - **Dedicated Server Support:** Integrated backend systems designed to handle game rooms and server connections.